focalhaus/focal-haus-core-plugin/readme.txt

 2. The Hide Menu Items tab where administrators can select which menu items to hide.

 == Changelog ==

+= 1.1.4 =
+* Added Admin Whitelist feature to the Hide Menu Items functionality
+* Now you can selectively show menu items to specific admin users by email address
+* Added toggle to enable/disable the admin whitelist feature
+* Improved UI with a dedicated section for whitelist configuration
+* Updated security to properly sanitize and validate email addresses

 = 1.1.3 =
 * Added new "Misc." tab for miscellaneous features